SuchanyaLim/SuchanyaLim.github.io/cmdline_course.md

 - `cut` - extract columns from files
 - `tr` - translate or delete characters

-Here is a Cheatsheet for commonly used regex expressions
+Here is a Cheatsheet for some common regex expressions

 | Regex       | Description                                                | Examples                                                        |
 | ----------- | ---------------------------------------------------------- | --------------------------------------------------------------- |